haubna/PhysicsMod/README.md

 Feel free to report any bugs here.
 Please only report bugs on the newest version of the mod.
 Legacy versions of Minecraft will not get updates.

 # Shaders

+## Ocean
+Please follow the instructions in the oceans.glsl file

+## Snow
 Snow uses the entity ID (rendered with the entities shader) 829925.

 # Ragdoll API (Physics Mod 2.2.3 and above)